The Werewolf of Fever Swamp: Plot

-Grady and his family, the Tuckers, have moved to Florida into a house next to Fever Swamp because his father Mr. Tucker, a scientist, wants to determine if swamp deer from South America can survive in Florida.
-Grady’s father keeps the deer in a pen but plans on releasing them in the swamp.
+Grady and his family, the Tuckers, have moved from Burlington, Vermont to Florida into a house next to Fever Swamp because his father Mr. Tucker, a scientist, wants to determine if swamp deer from South America can survive in Florida.
+Grady's father keeps the deer in a pen but plans on releasing them in the swamp.
 Grady and his sister Emily get lost while exploring the swamp and meet a swamp hermit who lives in a shack.
 As the hermit chases after them, they run away ultimately making their way back home.
 A few days later, as Grady is going outside to meet Will Blake, one of his new friends, a big stray dog jumps onto Grady.
 Grady thinks the dog resembles more a wolf than a dog and decides to call the dog Wolf.
 One morning, Will tells him that a neighbor, Ed Warner, went missing after hunting in the swamp.
 Cassie O'Rourke, a girl who lives in the neighborhood, suggests that a werewolf is the reason for Mr. Warner's disappearance.

 After going out to investigate some howling, Grady finds a hole that had been ripped from the deer pen and a slain deer laying on one side.
 Mr. Tucker sees paw prints around the pen and blames Wolf for the killing.
 He plans on taking Wolf to the pound, but Grady is convinced that a werewolf killed the deer and other animals in town, and he helps the dog flee before Mr. Tucker can capture Wolf.
 That night, Grady hears howling and observes Wolf slowly moving towards the swamp shortly afterward.
 As Grady follows the dog he runs into Will, who says he heard the howls and decided to investigate them.
-While they are following Wolf, Grady gets separated from both Will and the Wolf.
+While they are following Wolf, Grady gets separated from both the dog and Will.

 Eventually, Grady comes across the swamp hermit's shack and begins to hear loud howling coming from nearby.
-Worried that the swamp hermit is a werewolf, he starts to flee before he is attacked by Will, who is revealed to be a werewolf.
-During the struggle, Will sinks his fangs into Grady’s shoulder, causing Grady to become a werewolf.
+Worried that the swamp hermit is a werewolf, he starts to flee before he is suddenly attacked by the werewolf, who is revealed to be Will.
+During the struggle, Will bites into Grady's shoulder, causing Grady to become a werewolf.
 Wolf reappears and fights off Will before Grady passes out.
 When Grady regains consciousness, he learns from his mother that the swamp hermit found him and carried him home.
 His parents also let Grady keep Wolf after discovering that the dog saved his life.
+When Mr. Tucker goes to check on Will, he finds his house completely abandoned.
+A month passes by, and Grady continues to explore the swamp with Cassie and Wolf.
 During the next full moon, Grady (now a werewolf) and his dog go out to hunt.